 I had written an article on ‘What do you do as a venture capitalist?’

 A lot of you had read that article and appreciated the insights that I had provided.
-But I also got some mails from readers who asked me how they could get into venture capital.
+But I also got some emails from readers who asked me how they could get into venture capital.

 But they were not sure how to go about it.

-So I thought I would write another article on the world of venture capital, where I will try to explain how an analyst working with private equity firms or with investment banking boutique firms can get into venture capital.
+So I thought I would write another article on the world of venture capital, where I will try to explain how an analyst working with private equity firms or with investment firms can get into venture capital.

 I will try to break up this article into the following segments so that I am able to give you a good insight into the world of venture capital and how to land a job with a venture capital firm.

-The key is to understand first of all if the venture capital firms look for any particular type of candidates.
+The key is to understand first of all if the venture firms look for any particular type of candidates.